allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 class="small-image"/>

 If there is no space on the corresponding page, it needs to be split.
-To perform a split, a "split point" is chosen.
+To perform a split, a „split point” is chosen.
 In that case, it will be 12, because it is in the middle.
-"Split point" is a value that will be moved to the upper page.
+„Split point” is a value that will be moved to the upper page.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/self-balancing-step-2a.webp"
 alt="Self-balancing, step 2a, Splitting the page."